 The First Mediterranean Assessment Report(MAR1) published by MedECC (Mediterranean Experts on Climate and Environmental Change) in November 2020 illustrates that the Mediterranean Basin is a climate changehotspot . .
 Indeed, the manifold impacts of climate change are already jeopardising the sustainable development of Mediterranean societies.
 Nonetheless, institutional frameworks and cooperation projects that target climate change adaptation are currently seeking to develop regional responses to climate change.

-The Mediterranean: one of the regions most vulnerable to climate change
+The Mediterranean is one of the world’s most exposed regions to climate change

-Plan Bleu’s works to support climate change adaptation in the Mediterranean
+Plan Bleu’s efforts to promote Mediterranean climate change adaptation

-As climate change impacts and adaptation would be one of the major issues for sustainable development progresses Plan Bleu have been participating in several projects in order to support Mediterranean countries in their effort to define and implement climate change adaptation policies.
+Since climate change adaptation is crucial to advancing sustainable development, Plan Bleu is participating in several projects to support Mediterranean countries in the development and implementation of adaptation policies.

-- ClimVar project “MED Integration of climatic variability and change into national strategies to implement ICZM Protocol into the Mediterranean project”, 2012-2016, implementation project partly financed by the GEF
+- Projet ClimVar “MED Integration of climatic variability and change into national strategies to implement ICZM Protocol into the Mediterranean” Project, 2012-2016, co-financed by GEF